Channel Drainage Explained

 How to Choose Channel Drainage

-There are three key things that will determine the type of channel drainage you need.
+Three key things will determine the type of channel drainage you need:

 - Capacity – how much water does your channel drain system need to cope with?

-- Loading – how much weight is going to be placed on your channel drains?
+- Loading – how much weight will be placed on your channel drains?

 - Aesthetics – what do you want your channel drainage to look like?

 1. Choose the depth of channel you require for the expected flow of drainage water.
 Depths range from 50mm (34cm² hydraul.section) to 650mm (1,380cm² hydraul. section).

 3. Choose your grating (loading will play a part in what is available).